 This is the initial public offering of our common shares, par value (Won)10,000 per share (which we refer to as our "common shares"), in the form of American Depositary Shares (which we refer to as "ADSs").
 Twenty ADSs represent one common share.
 We are offering 5,263,000 ADSs and the selling shareholder named in this prospectus is offering 1,053,000 ADSs.
 We will not receive any proceeds from the sale of ADSs by the selling shareholder.
-The initial public offering price is \$18.00 per ADS.
+We expect the public offering price to be between \$18.00 and \$20.00 per ADS.

 Prior to this offering, there has been no public market for our common shares or ADSs.
-Our ADSs will trade on the NASDAQ Stock Market ("NASDAQ") under the symbol "DDI."
+Our ADSs have been approved for listing on the NASDAQ Stock Market ("NASDAQ") under the symbol "DDI."